List of captive orcas: Walter

 Griffin was trying to wean all the captured orcas onto dead herring, and only fed Walter twice in a week to keep the orca hungry.
-Nonetheless, the Southern Resident killer whale was reluctant to eat the food, and was force fed with a pump.
+Nonetheless, the Southern Resident orca was reluctant to eat the food, and was force fed with a pump.

 "Each hour, hundreds of sightseers filed into the tent, where Griffin gave a brief presentation about orcas, assuring listeners that the species was far friendlier than most believed.
 Visitors could then approach the pool, where the bravest could offer the whale herring and even rub his rubbery skin."

 On 16 March, Vancouver's leading radio host Jack Webster broadcast Walter in "the first whale-to-whale telephone call in history."
-At the other end of the line at the Seattle Public Aquarium were two younger podmates—Katy and Kandu.
+At the other end of the line at the Seattle Marine Aquarium were two younger podmates—Katy and Kandu.

 The Vancouver Aquarium did not want to let the rented star leave the city, and bought Walter.
 Assistant curator Vince Penfold donned a scuba suit and welcomed the orca with lunch underwater, captured in a photograph in the Vancouver Sun.
 The whale was fed "100 lb of fish, mostly ling cod and herring, in four daily feedings."

 Weighing approximately 3,000 lb and "just under 15 ft" long, this was still an immature orca, whose dorsal fin could not yet indicate gender.
 In Walter's new tank at the Vancouver Aquarium, Penfold reversed the gender problem he had had with Moby Doll.
 This time a 'masculine' name had been given to a female whale.
 The name Walter was not considered fitting, and the aquarium selected for her the name Skana.